 Coleman PhD, Black Studies Research Cluster, Birmingham City University

-In 1979, Professor Audre Lorde delivered, at New York University, a speech, in which she argued that ‘The Master’s Tools Will Never Dismantle the Master’s House’.
-Drawing upon recent undergraduate teaching, Dr Nathaniel Adam Tobias Coleman will seek to grasp what Professor Lorde meant.
+In 1979, Professor Audre Lorde gave a speech in New York, in which she argued that ‘The Master’s Tools Will Never Dismantle the Master’s House’.
+Drawing on undergraduate teaching, Dr Nathaniel Adam Tobias Coleman seeks to grasp what she meant.
 In doing so, this session will explore how and why issues of race and ethnicity inform such a wide range of sociological areas.

 About Nathaniel Adam Tobias

-Coleman taught social philosophy at University College London and Wadham College, Oxford, where he participated in decolonial social movements.
+Dr Coleman taught social philosophy at UCL and Wadham College, Oxford.
+He participated in decolonial social movements.
+He was appointed Britain’s first Research Associate in the philosophy of race at UCL and in 2015 was named UCL Online Communicator of the Year.
 Dr Coleman is currently co-producing, from a Black Brummie perspective, answers to the question ‘Why is “slavery” wrong?’
-He was appointed Britain’s first Research Associate in the philosophy of race at UCL and in 2015 was named UCL Online Communicator of the Year.

 About Douglas Murray

 Douglas Murray is an author, journalist and political commentator.
 He is Associate Editor of The Spectator, Associate Director of the Henry Jackson Society and founder of the Centre for Social Cohesion.
 He appears regularly in the media, commentating on issues including neoconservatism, Europe, identity and Islam.